ejb98/wingstl/README.md

 ```bash
 wingstl [OPTIONS]
 ```
-Generate an STL file for a swept wing given user-defined dimensions and NACA airfoil code.
+Generate an STL file for a swept wing given user-defined dimensions and NACA airfoil code (or .dat file name).

 ### Options